creek-service/creek-service.github.io/_posts/2025-09-10-shared-schema.md

 ```

 The thing about keys is that the set of fields they contain almost never change.
-Altering a key's schema is not an evolvable change, doing so would break systems that interact with the data.
+Altering the set of fields is not an evolvable change, doing so would break systems that interact with the data.
 In a well-engineered system, such a requirement would require a new data set to be curated with a _new_ key schema, dual-published for some time, while systems were migrated.

 As a key never changes, it's the perfect candidate for being shared.
 Doing so can actually _improve_ the readability, type-safety, and traceability of the data.